 - Larger plants are hardier, so you’ll save time and give the plant a jumpstart in life.

 - You’ll be able to enjoy harvesting and using more mint sooner.

-- It’s easier than growing and transplanting seedlings.
+- It’s quicker and easier than growing from seeds and transplanting seedlings.

-You can find varying sizes of mint plants for reasonable prices at your local farmer’s market without spending a lot.
+You can find varying sizes of mint plants and seedling for reasonable prices at your local farmer’s market without spending a lot.
 Plus whenever you shop there, you’re supporting local growers.
 Or, you can get them on Amazon.